Post job

 make sure all is taking care of

-• Custodian workers are also known for time-management skills, which can be critical when it comes to performing their duties.
-An example of why this skill is important is shown by this snippet that we found in a custodian worker resume: "janitors and building cleaners should be able to plan and complete tasks in a timely manner."
-We also found this resume example that details how this skill is put to the test: "performed numerous cleaning tasks under deadlines duties include sanitizing surfaces, sweeping, mopping, cleaning bathrooms and trash removal. "
+Time-management skills. custodian workers are also known for time-management skills, which are critical to their duties.
+You can see how this skill relates to custodian worker responsibilities, because "janitors and building cleaners must plan and complete tasks in a timely manner."
+A custodian worker resume example shows how time-management skills is used in the workplace: "performed numerous cleaning tasks under deadlines duties include sanitizing surfaces, sweeping, mopping, cleaning bathrooms and trash removal. "

-• See the full list of custodian worker skills.
+See the full list of custodian worker skills

 Custodian Worker Resume